Use a manifest file to configure your app

 }

-No mapping is required since the feature directly loads from the specified URL.
+No mapping is required as the feature loads directly from the specified URL.

 build.kind: "view"

-You can define a subroute in your manifest file so the feature loads from a specific path within your deployment.
+You can optionally define a subroute so the feature loads from a specific path within your deployment.

 "build": {